About the Journal

 Daniela Sotirova (Technical University, Sofia)

 Dmitriy Smirnov (Ivanovo State University)

 Henrieta Şerban (Institute of Political Sciences and International Relations “Ion I. C. Brătianu”, Romanian Academy, Bucharest)

-Hristo Hristov (Institute for the Study of Societies and Knowledge, BAS, Sofia)
+Hristo Hristov (Institute of Philosophy and Sociology, BAS, Sofia)

 Leo Semashko (The Public Institute of Strategic Sphere (Tetrasociological) Studies, St. Petersburg)